euneirophrenia/CurrencyConverter/README.md

         "currency" : "<ISO_NAME>"
     }
 ```
-If something goes wrong it return both a proper HTTP error code (typically 400, for bad requests) and a JSON explaining some more details on what went wrong.
+If something goes wrong, it returns both a proper HTTP error code (typically 400, for bad requests) and a JSON explaining some more details on what went wrong.